yedivanseven/Commodities/README.md

 Ross Taylor's [`PyFlux`-package](http://www.pyflux.com/).
 As there is a lot to play with, optimal model selection can take some time.
-To speed things up considerably, we leverage the python `multiprocessing` module and crunch through several models at the same time in parallel.
+To speed things up considerably, we leverage the python `multiprocessing` module and crunch through several models at the same time, in parallel.
 This is again outsourced into the `helpers` package.

 ### Dependencies